beanbeanjuice/cafeBot/.github/pull_request_template.md

 ## Description

-*Please include a summary of the change and which issue is fixed.
+[//]: # (Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
-Finally, add any photos if relevant.*
+Finally, add any photos if relevant.)

+*I've done...
+I've created... etc*

+[//]: # (For example, Fixes GH-222, or Fixes #222)

 Fixes (issue)

-[//]: # (For example, Fixes GH-222, or Fixes #222)

 ---